This website uses cookies. Read more about our cookie/privacy policy.

 The Sheffield culture guide written by in-the-know locals

-The Future Now Festival of Creativity showcases the work of Sheffield Hallam University’s graduating students, including artists, designers, filmmakers, animators, writers, architects and performers.
+The Future Now Festival of Creativity showcases the work of Sheffield Creative Industries Institute's graduating students, including artists, designers, filmmakers, animators, writers, architects and performers.
 It asks emerging creatives to show us the future through exhibitions, events, performances and screenings.

-The Future Now Festival of Creativity takes place across Sheffield city centre through April, May, June and July 2024.
+The Festival of Creativity takes place across Sheffield city centre through April, May, and June 2025.

 You might also like...